Home delivery of stimulant medications? That’s legal? Yes, it is, in the U.S. at least.

 With monthly prescriptions, that means physically procuring a script each month from your physician.
 Some physicians will give you several scripts for coming months, all at once.
 But some won’t and for good reason.

 With 60- or 90-day prescriptions, you need fewer paper scripts from your physician.
 Or, the prescriber can send the script electronically (see below).

 For some home-delivery pharmacies, you can send in the prescription two weeks ahead of time (that is, the time when the current supply is due to run out).
 Be sure to ask your pharmacy for clear instructions.
 Sometimes there is a narrow legal window.

 Caveat: Someone Has To Sign For Delivery

 You typically have to sign for the delivery (USPS or UPS).

-[A quick word about electronic prescribing.
-I’ve heard about it, but haven’t seen it in action.
-Apparently, if your healthcare plan’s pharmacy and your physician’s office are set up for it, this is a great innovation.
-No more lost paper scripts!]
+A quick word about electronic prescribing.
+Of your healthcare plan’s pharmacy and your physician’s office are set up for it, this is a great innovation.
+No more lost paper scripts!

 Local pharmacies often change vendors, in order to get the best price.
 It’s a crapshoot each and every time.